auspham/SeptNotes/W4-lec6.md

 ## Test Planning

 - Have to make surre that all aspects of the software are tested.
-- 1 Features - 1 to many test casse, to exercise the feature thoroughly.
+- 1 Features - 1 to many test cases, to exercise the feature thoroughly.
 - Must specified into either `pass` or `fail`
   - **Start** from a `known state` / configuration
   - Clearly **specify the steps** to perform a test